 Massachusetts Small Business Development Center Network

-Each year thousands of small businesses benefit from the advising and educational programs offered by the Massachusetts Small Business Development Center (MSBDC) Network.
+Each year thousands of small businesses benefit from the advising and educational programs offered by the Massachusetts Small Business Development Center.

-The MSBDC is the leader in providing small business owners and entrepreneurs in Massachusetts with the tools and guidance needed to become successful in today's challenging economic climate.
-We provide free and confidential one-to-one business advice to prospective and existing small businesses focusing on, business growth and strategies, financing and loan assistance as well as strategic, marketing and operational analysis.
-In addition, low-cost educational training programs are offered across the state targeted to the needs of small business.
+The Massachusetts SBDC is the leader in providing small business owners and entrepreneurs in Massachusetts with the tools and guidance needed to become successful in today's challenging economic climate.
+We provide no-cost and confidential one-to-one business advice to prospective and existing small businesses focusing on, business growth and strategies, financing and loan assistance as well as strategic, marketing and operational analysis.
+In addition, affordable educational training programs are offered across the state targeted to the needs of small business.

 This is achieved through three integrated product lines: